 A constellation can be brought on when one DHS has two aspects.
 A cancer diagnosis, for example, could trigger at once an existence conflict (a fear for one’s life) and a death-fright conflict resulting in a Brainstem Constellation.

 A constellation can be permanent or recurring due to tracks or conflict relapses.
 Tracks associated with the conflicts (a certain person, location, subject) intensify the current mental state or reactivate a constellation after one of the two conflicts (or both) has been temporarily resolved (see psychotic attacks).
-Sudden depressive moods, fits of rage, instant social withdrawal, impulsive suicides, or spontaneous crimes are, typically, triggered by setting on a conflict track or when the same conflict(s) happen again.
+Sudden depressive moods, fits of rage, instant social withdrawal, impulsive suicides, or spontaneous crimes are, typically, triggered by setting on a conflict track or when the same conflict(s) happens again.
 Persistent conflict activity creates a lasting constellation, ranging from mild to severe, depending on the degree of the corresponding conflicts.

 In constellation, a person is in double sympathicotonia (nervous, restless).
 Stress, additional conflicts, stimulants such as coffee or energy drinks as well as drugs and medication with sympathicotonic properties (cortisone, cytostatic drugs, morphine) exacerbate the current mental condition.

 Conflict Resolution: Once one of the two conflicts is resolved, the person is no longer in constellation and subsequently, the mental state and behavior return to normal.
 At that point, the corresponding organ also goes into healing causing, for example, bronchitis, laryngitis, hepatitis, a urinary tract infection, or hemorrhoids, depending on the nature of the underlying conflict.
 Caution: With intense conflict activity a conflict resolution can lead to serious complications such as an occlusion of the bile ducts after the resolution of a territorial anger conflict or to the development of a large brain edema since healing also takes place on the brain level.
 We also have to take into account the Epileptoid Crisis that is initiated at the height of the healing phase.
 The Epi-Crisis is a brief, intense reactivation of the conflict(s).
 Hence, during that period the reoccurring mental symptoms are much stronger (see psychotic attacks).
-If a constellation involves one of the two heart relays, this could trigger a heart attack or a lung embolism.
+If a constellation involves one of the two heart relays, this could trigger a coronary arteries-related heart attack or a lung embolism.
 Hence, the “clearing” of conflicts as it is done by certain modalities can lead to devastating results!

 The GNM approach: With severe constellations, Dr. Hamer strongly advises that the conflicts should not be resolved but rather downgraded.
 The objective is to transform a hyper-constellation into a hypo-constellation.
 The main reason for this approach is to prevent complications that potentially arise during the healing phase, particularly during the Epileptoid Crisis.